json420/usercouch/doc/usercouch.rst

     As of UserCouch 16.03, the CouchDB configuration API is disabled by default.
-    UserCouch consumers that previously relied on the configuration API can re-enable it by providing this constant as the *extra* keyword argument when calling :meth:`UserCouch.bootstrap()`.
+    UserCouch consumers that previously relied on the configuration API can re-enable it by providing this constant in the *extra* keyword argument when calling :meth:`UserCouch.bootstrap()`.

     This constant has the following value::